Why I Gave Up Drinking Coffee For Good.

 After one week, I found it really easy to continue going.
 I wasn’t missing it, especially as I’d substituted my coffee-drinking habit with tea, which is actually helping my water-intake and soothing my tummy instead.

-The hardest part was getting my regular coffee-spot (Cali Press) to understand I was OFF coffee after they kept asking ‘So, just your regular coffee, Caroline?’ every day for a week (hah!) – they helped strengthen my NO-bone in my body
+The hardest part was getting my regular coffee-spot (Cali Press) to understand I was OFF coffee after they kept asking ‘So, just your regular coffee, Anna?’ every day for a week (hah!) – they helped strengthen my NO-bone in my body

 After 4 weeks off coffee I can genuinely say, my gut and stomach is so much happier.